Fairfax County Public Schools: 20th century

-Massive resistance

-The Supreme Court ruling in Brown v.
-Board of Education (1954) ordered an end to racial segregation.
+In 1954, the Supreme Court ruling in Brown v.
+Board of Education ordered an end to racial segregation.
 In response, the Commonwealth of Virginia immediately enacted legislation to stop the desegregation process, took control of all the schools in Virginia, and resorted to closing school systems attempting to desegregate.
 When Arlington County announced an early attempt at a desegregation plan, its school board was fired by the State Board of Education.

-In 1955 the Fairfax County School Board renamed a "Committee on Desegregation" as the "Committee on Segregation" after a petition and threat of litigation from a civic group called "Virginia Citizens' Committee for Better Schools".
+In 1955, the Fairfax County School Board renamed a "Committee on Desegregation" as the "Committee on Segregation" after a petition and threat of litigation from a civic group called "Virginia Citizens' Committee for Better Schools".

 After the Brown v.
 Board of Education decision, Daniel Duke, author of Education Empire, wrote: "Whether local school systems such as Fairfax County, left to their own, would have moved forward to implement desegregation in the late fifties will never be known.
 Richmond removed any possibility of local option..."

 It was recognized in court cases that it was the state who was running the show, not the county.
 The ruling in a 1964 decision stated, "Prior to the Brown decision Fairfax County maintained a dual school system: one for Negro students; one for all other races.
 Shortly thereafter the placement of all children in the Fairfax County schools was taken from the local School Board and vested in the state Pupil Placement Board.
 The assignment of students remained with the state Board until the 1961–62 school year, at which time placement responsibilities were reinvested in the local School Board."
 Fairfax County began their desegregation efforts shortly thereafter.

 As early as 1955, it was noted that in the Virginia General Assembly: Delegates from Northern Virginia openly opposed the Stanley Plans and called for even more radical legislation.
 Virginia's 10th district was the only congressional district to vote against the Gray Plan.
 Delegate Boatwright also introduced another bill aimed at correcting the unorthodox views of the northern Virginians.
 Boatwright's legislation would have prohibited certain federal employees from serving on school boards or holding other local offices.
 The point of this bill, called the "Boatwright Bill", was without a doubt aimed at Northern Virginia and the School Boards.
 Boatwright said his bill affected all Virginia communities but admitted Northern Virginia was most affected.
 The reason for the bill was that they felt that Federal Employees were in support of the Federal government's position on integration.
 The seven-member Fairfax County School Board included four Federal employees.